 What’s happening at the state and local level?

 For almost a decade after the Great Recession, spending and investment at by state and local governments lagged behind the rest of the economy.
 In the last year, however, spending by these entities has begun to recover and has showed signs of accelerating.
-While the future of state and local fiscal policy is uncertain and depends heavily on the performance of the overall economy, we foresee that strong tax revenue will continue to prop up investment and hiring by these governments for the next several quarters, and slow thereafter.
+While the future of state and local fiscal policy is uncertain and depends heavily on the performance of the overall economy, we foresee that growth in this sector will grow slightly below the pace of the rest economy in the coming quarters.